flutter/flutter/specs/modules.md

 <import src="path/to/module.sky" />
 ```

-As these ``import`` elements are inserted into a document, the
+As these ``import`` elements are inserted into a module's element
-document's list of outstanding dependencies grows.
-When an imported
+tree, the module's list of outstanding dependencies grows.
+When an
-module completes, it is removed from the document's list of
+imported module completes, it is removed from the importing module's
-outstanding dependencies.
+list of outstanding dependencies.

 Before compiling script or inserting an element that is not already
 registered, the parser waits until the list of outstanding
 dependencies is empty.
 After the parser has finished parsing, the
-document waits until its list of outstanding dependencies is empty
+module waits until its list of outstanding dependencies is empty
-before the module it represents is marked complete.
+before marking itself complete.

 The ``as`` attribute on the ``import`` element binds a name to the
 imported module: